Greater-Toronto-Jiujitsu/Greater-Toronto-Jiujitsu.github.io/Instructors.md

 <img src="/images/Instructor_images/SenseiKelvin.png" alt="Kelvin Cheong image" title="Kelvin Cheong image" width="220px" class="imageleftphil" />

 <div class="Instructor_text">
-<a href="https://en.wikipedia.org/wiki/Japanese_honorifics#Martial_arts_titles">Sensei</a> Kelvin Cheong, holds a <a href="https://en.wikipedia.org/wiki/Dan_(rank)">1st Dan</a> Black Belt in Japanese Jiu-Jitsu, awarded to him under Kyoshi Neil Dalgarno and Renshi Tony Richardson.
+<a href="https://en.wikipedia.org/wiki/Japanese_honorifics#Martial_arts_titles">Sensei</a> Kelvin Cheong, holds a <a href="https://en.wikipedia.org/wiki/Dan_(rank)">2nd Dan</a> Black Belt in Japanese Jiu-Jitsu, awarded to him under Kyoshi Neil Dalgarno.
 <br>
-Having been educated in various martial arts around the world since October 1998, his expertise lies in Japanese Jiu-Jitsu, with a large extent of his training also in Brazilian Jiu-Jitsu, and <a href="https://en.wikipedia.org/wiki/Choy_Li_Fut">Choy Lay Fut Kung Fu</a>.
+Having been educated in various martial arts around the world since October 1998, his expertise lies in Japanese Jiu-Jitsu, with a large extent of his training also in Brazilian Jiu-Jitsu, Judo, and <a href="https://en.wikipedia.org/wiki/Choy_Li_Fut">Choy Lay Fut Kung Fu</a>.
 <br>
 Martial Arts is about problem solving, and he believes that there is no discipline more versatile than Jiu-Jitsu, which offers the greatest assortment of tools to be used at the right time.
 <br>